 Well, my best friend moved to NC but we kept in touch and didn't miss a beat.
 We continued our Backgammon addiction by learning to play over the phone.
 We even got to the point where we didn't even need a board, we could do it all in our heads just as long as one of us had a way of getting 2 random numbers between 1-6 (usually with the dice I keep in my pocket).

-A few years ago, my interest in backgammon peaked as I started collecting Antique Backgammon boards, pieces, dice, etc. I fell in love with Bakelite (the original synthetic and now antique plastic) and Crisloid cork sets, now my board of choice.
+A few years ago, my interest in backgammon peaked as I started collecting Antique Backgammon boards, pieces, dice, etc. I fell in love with Bakelite (the original synthetic, and now antique, plastic) and Crisloid cork sets.
 At that point I decided that I needed to learn how to play "for real".
-So I read a little, went to a few tourneys and quickly realized how much I didn't know about Backgammon.
-And now I needed to find live people to play with again.
+So I read a little, went to a few tourneys and quickly realized how much I did NOT know about Backgammon.
+And now I needed to find live people to play with.
 So once again, I searched for a local game and found nothing.
 I went to NY a few times, I reconnected with the NEBC, but nothing in CT.
 I found out that my fathers fraternity brother used to be an avid player so we conjured up some games and he taught me a few things.
-I finally found a group in Stamford, but by he time I signed up, it was too late.
+I finally found a group in Stamford, but by the time I signed up, it was too late.
 They closed down.
 So that's when I decided to create a group and see if there were some other players in CT who were looking for a game.
 And of course... there was.